TWA Flight 800: Memorials

 The TWA Flight 800 International Memorial was dedicated in a 2 acre parcel immediately adjoining the main pavilion at Smith Point County Park in Shirley, New York, on July 14, 2002.
 Funds for the memorial were raised by the Families of TWA Flight 800 Association.
 The memorial includes landscaped grounds, flags from the 13 countries of the victims, and a curved black granite memorial with the names engraved on one side and an illustration on the other of a wave releasing 230 seagulls.
 In July 2006, an abstract black granite statue of a 10 ft lighthouse was added above a tomb holding many of the victims' personal belongings.
 The lighthouse statue was designed by Harry Edward Seaman, whose cousin died in the crash, and dedicated by New York Governor George Pataki.

+Behind the Montoursville Area High School there is a memorial garden honoring the 21 lives lost from the school.

 Destruction of wreckage

 For almost 25 years, the wreckage of Flight 800 was kept by the NTSB and used as an accident-investigation teaching aid.
 By 2021, the methods taught using the wreckage were determined to no longer be relevant to modern accident investigation, which by then relied heavily on new technology, including three-dimensional laser-scanning techniques.

 As the NTSB did not wish to renew the lease for the hangar in which it had stored the reassembled accident debris, it decommissioned the wreckage in July 2021.
-As the NTSB had agreements with the victims' families that the wreckage cannot be used in any kind of public exhibit or be scuttled in the ocean, it plans to scan each piece of debris with a three-dimensional laser scanner, with the data being permanently archived, after which the wreckage will be destroyed and the metal recycled.
-Any parts of the plane that cannot be recycled will be disposed of in landfills.
+As the NTSB had agreements with the victims' families that the wreckage could not be used in any kind of public exhibit or be scuttled in the ocean, it planned to scan each piece of debris with a three-dimensional laser scanner, with the data being permanently archived, after which the wreckage would be destroyed and the metal recycled.
+Any parts of the plane that could be recycled would be disposed of in landfills.
 Destruction of the wreckage was scheduled for completion before the end of 2021.
 The wreckage was destroyed in June 2023 near the former Ashburn facility in which it was housed.